Pakistan Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In its NDC, Pakistan announced its targets to reduce its GHG emissions by up to 20% relative to a BAU scenario in 2030, subject to international financial support.
+In its updated 2021 NDC, Pakistan commits to cut its GHG emissions in 2030 by up to 50% relative to a BAU scenario (unconditional target of 15% and conditional target of 35%).

 Secured payment by